 New in version 2.4.

-Changed in version 3.3: Previously this was called Quality checks flags, but as it no longer configures only checks, the name was changed to be more generic.
+Changed in version 3.3: Previously called Quality checks flags, it no longer configures only checks.

 The default set of translation flags is determined by the translation Component configuration and the translation file.
 However, you might want to use it to customize this per source string.